 The Phillies' 2018 coaching staff will have a heavy emphasis on pitching.
 Jim Gott, who pitched 14 seasons in the majors, was recently named bullpen coach.

-Now that they've been tendered contracts, Franco, Galvis, Hernandez, Rupp and Garcia are considered signed players for 2018.
+Once they are tendered contracts on Friday night, Franco, Galvis, Hernandez, Rupp and Garcia will be considered signed players for 2018.
 They will have their salaries determined by an arbitration panel later this winter if they fail to come to agreement on a salary before then.
 It is still possible that any one of these players could be traded.
 It's no secret that the Phillies have a pair of young middle infielders on the way in J.P.
 Crawford and Scott Kingery.
 Galvis and Hernandez are both very much available for trade and the Phillies have received offers, according to sources.
 However, none of the offers have been to the Phillies' liking.

-While the Phillies remain open to dealing Galvis and Hernandez, they would be comfortable hanging on to both if they do not get the value they seek.
+While the Phillies remain open to dealing Galvis and Hernandez, they would be comfortable hanging onto both if they do not get the value they seek.
 The Phillies ended last season with four infielders - Franco, Galvis, Hernandez and Crawford - sharing time at three infield spots.
-It's not a perfect solution but something a progressive front office that has stressed versatility and giving its manager lineup options could employ for a while.
+It's not a perfect solution but something a progressive front office has stressed - versatility and giving its manager options could employ for a while.